counseling

 The Hood College Counseling Student Handbook includes a detailed description of program mission and program objectives; faculty information; plan of study for CMHC and School Counseling; matriculation requirements; and program and university policies (including expectations of students and policies related to endorsement, academic appeals, retention, and remediation.
 The handbook also provides information about licensure and certification; professional counseling organizations; and opportunities for professional involvement.
 Students will find a long listing of recommended resources for personal counseling at the end of the Student Handbook.
 We encourage ALL students to go through the handbook multiple times throughout the program, as it provides valuable information at different points in your learning.

-Fall 2023 Student Handbook
+Fall 2024 Student Handbook

 Practicum & Internship Training Manual

 The purpose of the Practicum & Internship Training Manual is to provide detailed information about the field experience requirements within the Clinical Mental Health Counseling and School Counseling M.S. programs at Hood College.
 Students, field site supervisors, agency representatives, and faculty instructors involved in the practicum and internship process should all familiarize themselves with the content of this manual and bring any questions to the Practicum and Internship Coordinator (PIC).
 It is the responsibility of each student embarking on practicum and internship to be aware of the requirements, policies, and procedures guiding these experiences, as outlined in this document.
-Additional questions and clarifications can be addressed with Dr. Megan Shaine, Practicum and Internship Coordinator (shaine@hood.edu).
+Additional questions and clarifications can be addressed with Dr. Amber Samuels, Practicum and Internship Coordinator (samuels@hood.edu).

 Practicum Internship Manual (Fall 2022)